egdaemon/slapdash/README.md

 usage agents quickly and restricts them.

-by taking this approach slashdash in its default settings protect an endpoint from a large number of attackers while using O(1) memory, minimal allocations, sub millisecond response times, and a entirely gracefuly failure scenario all entirely in application, no extra servers, coordinate, or databases needed.
+by taking this approach slashdash in its default settings protect an endpoint from a large number of attackers while using O(1) memory, minimal allocations, sub millisecond response times, and a entirely graceful failure scenario all entirely in application, no extra servers, coordination, or databases needed.

 ```golang